bsdimp/freebsd-git-docs/doc-cvt.md

 ```
 The last command will commit these changes to the branch.
 The editor will prompt you for a commit message.
 Enter one as if you were committing to FreeBSD.

-At this point, your work is preserved, and in the git repo.
+At this point, your work is preserved, and in the Git repo.

 ### Keeping current